alikureishy/AI-planning/README.md

 ![Data] (https://github.com/safdark/AI-planning/blob/master/Project3_Data.png)

-# AI - Planning - Air Cargo Transport
+# Path Planning - Air Cargo Transport

 This document gives a high level overview of the search algorithms being evaluated, and a description of the problems they are being evaluated against.